openresty/lua-nginx-module/README.markdown

     function say(a) ngx.say(a) end

-Alternatively, import them to your Lua modules by using file-scoped local Lua variables, like this:
+Alternatively, they can be imported  external Lua modules by using file scoped local Lua variables:

     local ngx = ngx